 ▲Friday, May 12

-The Ku Klux Klan parades through North Charleston, South Carolina, in a motorcade consisting of about 50 automobiles.
-The parade forms on U.S. Highway 17 at about 8:00 p.m. and criss-cross North Charleston, passing mainly through African-American neighborhoods.
+The motorcade, consisting of about 50 automobiles, forms on U.S. Highway 17 at about 8:00 p.m. and criss-crosses through North Charleston, passing mainly through African-American neighborhoods.
 The lead car is a black, late-model Ford bearing a three-foot high electric cross with red lightbulbs on the left front bumper and an American flag on the right front bumper.
 It appears to be the same car as the one leading the motorcade in Abbeville two weeks ago

 .
 Flyers thrown out by the riders identify the group as members of the Association of Carolina Klans.
 At least three of the cars are equipped with sirens which emit a continuous low moan during the entire parade.
 No violence is reported, but some Klansmen apparently object to being photographed by a news reporter.
 The reporter, O.M.
 Hays and an accompanying photographer for the Charleston News and Courier